fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/reading-reflections.md

 ---

 # Reading Reflections
-You have a short reading response due most days there is a reading assignment.
+You have a short reading response due most days that there is a reading assignment.
 The syllabus makes it very clear what you need to do and when.

 These are meant to be somewhat creative exercises to get you to compare and contrast different aspects of the reading and to indicate what you thought was most interesting about them (we all find different things interesting!).
 These are NOT intended to be boring academic regurgitations of the readings.
-You don't want to write those, and I don't want to read them.
-The best advice I can give: be yourself!
+You don't want to write those, and no one wants to read them.
+The best advice I can give: do the reading, think critically, and be yourself!

-Beginning on the third week, the class will be divided into two groups.
-You only need to remember if you are in Group 1 or Group 2.
+Beginning on the third week, the class will be divided into four groups based on last name.
+You only need to remember what group you are in (or you can look it up again if you forget).
 The schedule page makes clear what your group is doing for each day (or if there is no group assignment).
 In other words, the schedule page will tell you what kind of response you're supposed to write; this page describes the different kinds of responses.
-There are three kinds of responses that you'll be asked to do:
+We'll have either connective or comparative responses (depending on whether it's M or W) so we will see four different kinds of responses each day.

 ## Standard Reflection
 Provide a brief statement of what you found most interesting about the readings.
 Think about:
-- How can you address the questions for the reflection prompt?
-- What ideas did you find most interesting?
+- What ideas did you find most interesting or surprising?
 - What was most unclear or confusing?
 - What questions did they bring up?